ryderbelserion/Shopkeepers/Update-Checklist.md

 		* Wool material by dye color, carpet material by dye color.
 	* Also check if the supported containers in ShopContainers require changes.

-* New EquipmentSlots:
-	* EquipmentUtils and ItemUtils#getItem(PlayerInventory, EquipmentSlot) may need to be adapted.

 * New enchantments:
 	* Check the aliases inside EnchantmentUtils.